andpor/react-native-sqlite-storage/README.md

 }
 ```

-#### Step 4 - Register React Package (this should work on React version but if it does not , try the ReactActivity based approach
+#### Step 4 - Register React Package (this should work on React version but if it does not , try the ReactActivity based approach.
+Note: for version 3.0.0 and below you would have to pass in the instance of your Activity to the SQLitePluginPackage constructor

 ```java
 ...